zerodevx/findx-cli/README.md

 - [x] Concurrency support
 - [x] Continue on error, then exit with code 1
 - [x] Control output of every execution
-- [x] Task progress indication in TTY
+- [x] Automatically show task progress in TTY

 ## Install